-In the 1980s McGruff the Crime Dog was a force to be reckoned with.
+In the 1980s, McGruff the Crime Dog was a force to be reckoned with.
 He made appearances in countless PSAs and if you were in school during this period you were probably shown videos featuring this tough-talking dog or if you were very lucky had McGruff make an appearance.
-Sadly he never made an in-person appearance in my schools, but I was a big fan.
+He never made an in-person appearance in my schools, but I was a big fan.

 Although perhaps I was just late to the game and was a victim of the fine print, which naturally I did not see until over 25 years later… “Quantities May Be Limited”

 Oh, well.
 Reading up on McGruff a little, I got a real kick out of some of the top names that were submitted when they had a “name this character” contest.

 The most common entry was “Sherlock Bones.”
 Other entries included “J. Edgar Dog,” “Sarg-dog,” and “Keystone cop Dog.”
 The winner, McGruff the Crime Dog, was submitted by a New Orleans police officer.
 Officer McGruff’s full name is Fred McGruff.
 In some of McGruff’s advertisements, he appears with his nephew Scruff McGruff.